Home / Physics / Atomic Spectra

 Atomic Spectra

-When atoms have sufficient energy, their electrons can be excited to higher energy levels.
-As these electrons return to their ground state, they release energy in the form of photons, resulting in the emission of specific wavelengths of light.
-It is known as atomic emission.
+When atoms are exposed to a high-energy source, such as plasma or flame, their electrons are excited to higher energy levels.
+As these electrons return to their ground state, they release energy at specific wavelengths in the form of photons, resulting in the emission of light.
+This phenomenon is known as atomic emission.

 Equation